 The Election Process

 Another important part of how the United States government works is the voting process.
-Citizens who are at least 18 years old can vote for the people they want to represent them in the government.
+Citizens who are at least 18 years old can vote for the people they want to represent in the government.
 The two main political parties in America are the Republican and Democratic parties, but there are many others, and you don’t have to join any of them to be able to vote.
-In a presidential election, people don’t actually get to vote for the president directly: Each state uses its election results to decide how it wants to use its votes in the Electoral College, and the 539 members of the Electoral College casts the actual votes for the candidates.
+In a presidential election, people don’t actually get to vote for the president directly: Each state uses its election results to decide how it wants to use its votes in the Electoral College, and the 539 members of the Electoral College cast the actual votes for the candidates.
 The number of electoral votes each state gets is based on its population.
 A candidate needs to win 270 electoral votes to win the presidency.